 Overall, if you check out the local bikeways, the majority of people are on their bicycles in everyday clothing, regular street attire.
 No need to pull anything different from the closet.

 When a person on a bicycle dresses rather chic, they’ll often catch the eye of a motorist quite well!
 Besides, fashion self-expression can be fun.
-That’s why–just as there are companies that sell spandex clothing for cycling–there are others, like The Bicycle Muse, that sell clothing for the fashion-conscious person who bikes.
+That’s why–just as there are companies that sell spandex clothing for cycling–there are others, like Iva Jean, that sell clothing for the fashion-conscious person who bikes.